DreateXR/Voxle/README.md

 # Voxle
-Voxle is a 3D utility app designed for real-time viewing and analysis of models and animations.
+Voxle is an open-source app that transforms 3D models into React JSX components for Web XR applications, it provides utilities such as real-time viewing and analysis of models and animations.
 It offers insights into mesh details like vertex and triangle counts, as well as performance metrics including FPS, memory usage, and drawcalls.
-Perfect for quick and efficient 3D analysis.
+It also supports features like mesh and texture compression, geometry instancing, and Draco file compression for glTF formats.

 ## Under development !!